1948–49 Minneapolis Lakers season

 The 1948–49 Minneapolis Lakers season was the Lakers' first season in the Basketball Association of America (BAA) (which later became the National Basketball Association (NBA) after the conclusion of this season).

 This season saw the Lakers win their first BAA championship, defeating the Washington Capitols in six games in the BAA Finals.
+Technically speaking, this season would see the Lakers hold back-to-back championship seasons in two different professional basketball leagues, as Minneapolis won their previous season's championship (alongside the last ever WPBT) while competing in the National Basketball League (NBL) in their first season competing as the Minneapolis Lakers before defecting out into the Basketball Association of America to win the last ever BAA Finals championship ever held before the NBL-BAA merger into the NBA happened.

 The last remaining active member of the 1948–49 Minneapolis Lakers was center George Mikan, who played his final NBA game in the 1955–56 season, although he missed the 1954–55 season.
 After long being honored by the Lakers following their eventual move to Los Angeles, Mikan's #99 would eventually be retired properly (albeit posthumously) on October 30, 2022.